 comes when someone in charge takes that one step further and thinks unique is really

 The term "giseisha" means victim, or sacrifice.
 It is also used when things don't go the right way.
 No one wants to take responsibility for reform in Japan if it offends those who pull the strings (even if it benefits the nation as a whole).
 "Gaiatsu", or pressure from abroad (usually for political reform the Japanese bureaucrats are too constipated to do themselves), is often used as a whipping boy.
 Japanese also have one other noticeable trait -- the Urami Complex.
 Urami means envy, and Japanese are keenly aware of what others in their group have or get.
 Many Japanese motives are based on envy, and while equality in the west means a fair chance for all, in Japan it's more like spoiled children thinking, "if I can't have it, neither can anyone else".
 Japanese society itself has been pictured as a round table, with everyone sitting around it -- and viewing what everyone else has or does.
 Being branded as someone who causes trouble (meiwaku) is the worst scarlet letter (even if you are just standing up for yourself) and almost carries the stigma of child killer in the West.
 Lots is spoken about harmony and being equals in a group.
 So in office politics there might appear to be a lot of non-committal attitudes and indifference, and lots of smiles and superficial agreements to avoid open conflict.
 But not everyone can end up as CEO or section manager, etc. so there must be a weeding out along the way.
 Behind the smiles and polite courtesies there are often feelings of resentment and stress, often from being in a cramped room with others for 5-7 days a week, as well as from jockeying for position on who'll get promoted.
-If the Japanese are really so happy and harmonious, why are so many gulping down liquor and chain-smoking their lungs out every day?
+If the Japanese are really so happy and harmonious, why are so many gulping down liquor and chain-smoking their lungs out every day, not to mention the suicide rates being one of the highest in the world?
 Behind the veneer you'll find a lot of stress and pressure which is kept well hidden.

 Amae means basically dependence.
 In Japan, mavericks and lone-wolf types are very much frowned upon.
 When Japanese go off alone to a foreign country or somewhere, many rapidly become insecure.
 It's no exaggeration to say that Japanese (particularly women) think on a more childlike level.
 Again, this is a double-edged sword.
 Japanese women undeniably have a lot of charm that comes from this.
 But it has its drawbacks as well.
 Douglas MacArthur made a remark that the Japanese should be treated like they're all 12 years old - a highhanded, sweeping slam to be sure - yet still had a bit of truth in it.
 And that was over 70 years ago.
 That sounds condecending of course but these days you don't exactly see a large number of western women wearing frilly, cute clothes or carrying around Mickey Mouse pencil cases and Hello Kitty notebooks well into their 30s.
 Women are taught to act and look cute, not sophisticated (not that all do, however).
 Japanese pop music sounds like it was written by elementary school students, and pop-stars ("idoru", from idol) are here today, gone tomorrow.
 At any rate, amae is a fundamental characteristic of Japan--one (the 'kobun') presumes on a superior (the 'oyabun') in a group, and a vertical, symbiotic relationship is created.
 It often occurs when one joins a company or school, and a person needs something and to get integrated into a comfortable niche very quickly.
 The underling gets a channel to move upward and the superior gets someone to do their bidding.
 And as part of a group, success is shared by all, and guilt is diffused when something goes wrong.
 In the latter case, it can be detrimental because it's impossible to find out who is responsible, or for anyone to take responsibility.
 Amae has several other manifestations.
 Women are always portrayed as frail, delicate, or dainty in pictures, TV, movies, and music.
 And in adult videos women are treated like trash who are just asking for it.
 When movies are dubbed in Japanese, the women's voices are always abnormally high; the men's are very low.
 The same for women announcers.
 And regarding all the overblown praise you still hear ad nauseum about Japan's "lifetime employment system", in reality it only applied at best to about a third of the Japanese workforce, namely elite white collar workers and unionized blue collar workers in large companies.
 With Japan's economy flatlined for over 20 years, it is even less true today.
 It does not apply to women, and it certainly does not apply to foreigners.
 Women are relegated to being "Office Ladies", or "OL", doing minor clerical duties, making tea, and being wallflowers (shokuba no hana).
 When they reach their 30s or if they marry they are often coerced to quit.
 With Japan's population in decline and needing workers however, this may finally be changing.
 A take-charge woman in Japan will not get as much help or attention as a cutesy airhead who always needs the help of some big, strong, kind Japanese man.
 And why are things like this?
 Perhaps it's because some men might actually have an even bigger ego-deficit than the women, despite appearances.